TrojanSports - USC's Jordan Addison drafted No. 23 overall by the Minnesota Vikings

 It marks the fourth straight year USC has had a first-round draft pick -- the first time that's happened since 2003-06 -- following offensive tackle Austin Jackson (No. 18 overall in 2020), offensive guard Alijah Vera-Tucker (No. 14 in 2021) and wide receiver Drake London (No. 8 last year).

-Addison also extends USC's impressive draft history as the Trojans and Michigan are the only schools to have a player drafted every year since 1939.
-USC now has 82 first-round picks, which is second only to Ohio State (84 after having three players drafted Thursday).
+Addison also extends USC's impressive draft history as the Trojans and Michigan are the only schools to have a player drafted every year since 1939, while USC has the longest active streak (22 years) with a player drafted in the first three rounds.
+USC now has 85 first-round picks, which is second only to Ohio State (90 after having three players drafted Thursday).
+The Trojans' 520 overall NFL draft picks ranks second only to Notre Dame (522).

 Addison is the ninth USC wide receiver drafted in the first round all-time, joining London (No. 8), Agholor (No. 20), Mike Williams (No. 10 in 2005), R. Jay Soward (No. 29 in 2000), Keyshawn Johnson (1st overall in 1996), Johnnie Morton (21st in 1994), Curtis Conway (7th in 1993), Lynn Swann (21st in 1974).